stevemclaugh/preservation-torrent/README.md

 - **Metadata for items included in the torrent collection, including checksums, should be available for download from a central location.**

-- **It isn not necessary to include extensive human-readable metadata in each torrent.**
+- **It is not necessary to include extensive human-readable metadata in each torrent.**

     - Remember that filenames are visible to the public on torrent trackers and in the distributed hash table.
 Using UUIDs instead of human-readable filenames is a light form of obfuscation.